-Similar to the wear of tyres, the vehicle kilometres travelled and emission factors per travelled kilometre determine the emissions caused by the wear of brake linings.
+Similar to the wear of tyres, emissions from wear of brake linings are also calculated using emission factors per vehicle kilometre travelled.
 The emission factors are shown in Table 3.20A.
-The emission factors are derived from RWS (2008).
-It is assumed that the material emitted from brake linings is 49% particulate matter (PM{10}) and 20% larger fragments.
+These emission factors were also derived from literature study (RWS, 2008).
+The differentiation of the emission factors per road type was estimated using the forces on the wheels of the vehicles as a proxy (Velders et al., 2009).
+It is assumed that the material emitted from brake linings comprises of 49% particulate matter (PM ${10}$) and 20% larger fragments.
 The remainder of the material (31%) remains on the vehicle.
-The share of $PM{2,5}$ in PM{10} is estimated at 15% (see Table 3.35).
+The PM ${2.5}$ /PM ${10}$ ratio is estimated at 15% (see Table 3.35).
+Again, these estimates are highly uncertain due to a lack of empirical data.

-The emissions of heavy metals caused by the wear of brake linings are calculated by applying a profile of the composition of brake lining material.
-The composition profile is shown in Table 3.23B.
-This table is derived from RWS (2008).
+The emissions of heavy metals caused by the wear of brake linings are calculated by applying a profile of the composition of brake lining material (Table 3.23B), derived from RWS (2008).
 For the allocation of the emissions of heavy metals to soil and water as a result of brake lining wear, the same percentages are used as with tyre wear emissions (3.23B).